ryan-lab-duke/gds-applications-site/book/course-info/github.md

 # GitHub

-In this course we will use GitHub and GitHub Classrooms to complete assignments, share code, and collaborate on class projects.
+In this course we will use GitHub to share code and collaborate on the final class project.

 ## Sign-up for an account

 If you already have a GitHub account, you can skip this step.
-If not, create a new GitHub account using your `@uoregon.edu` email address [here](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).
-We recommend that you apply for the free "edu" account upgrade (https://education.github.com/discount_requests/new) which will allow you to create unlimited number of private repos with unlimited collaborators.
+If not, create a new GitHub account using your `@uoregon.edu email` address [here](https://github.com/).
+We recommend that you apply for the free "edu" account upgrade [here](https://education.github.com/discount_requests/new) which will allow you to create unlimited number of private repos with unlimited collaborators.

 ## Install `git`